A Projects Abroad volunteer collects data on a Diving and Marine Conservation volunteering project.

 • Ocean Conservancy

-Our partnerships with local and international groups shows our commitment to the conservation of marine life in and around Thailand.
+Our partnerships with local and international groups show our commitment to the conservation of marine life in and around Thailand.

 Where in Thailand will I be working?